 What is Rooibos tea?

 The name rooibos is derived from Afrikaans and directly translates to “red” “bush” – referring of course to rooibos’ rich red-brown hues.
 It’s true that you can find green rooibos tea today, but it’s far less commonly processed than traditional red rooibos tea.
-You can find more about the types of rooibos tea, and the benefits of rooibos tea in our guide.
+In our guide you can find more about the types and the benefits of rooibos tea.

 The word “rooibos” is a common noun is South Africa, and benefits from geographical indication protection in Europe, thus preserving its endemic cultivation in the Western Cape and Northern Cape regions.